diesel-rs/diesel/guide_drafts/migration_guide.md

 We changed the way how we handle the propagation of null values through binary operators.
 Diesel 1.x always assumed that the result of a binary operation `value_a > value_b` is not nullable, which does not match the behaviour of the underlying databases. `value_a > null` may return a `NULL` value there.
 With Diesel 2.0 we changed this to match more closely the behaviour of the underlying databases.
-We expect that this change has the biggest impact on existing usages of `BoxableExpression` as it may change the resulting sql type there.
-As possibly workaround for divering sql types there we recommend to use one of the following functions:
+We expect this change to have the biggest impact on existing usages of `BoxableExpression` as it may change the resulting sql type there.
+As a possible workaround for divering sql types there we recommend to use one of the following functions:

 * `NullableExpressionMethods::nullable()`